 (2) If a vehicle is required under subrule (1) to be fitted with a prescribed immobiliser at the time an application is made, that requirement continues in force from that time.

-(3) Except as stated in subrule (4), this regulation applies to a car, an omnibus or a goods vehicle.
+(3) Except as stated in subrule (4), this rule applies to a car, an omnibus or a goods vehicle.

 (4) This rule does not apply to a motor vehicle —